Sex education: Talking to toddlers and preschoolers about sex

 Sex education isn't a single tell-all discussion.
 Instead, take advantage of everyday opportunities to discuss sex.

-If there's a pregnancy in the family, for example, tell your child that babies grow in a special place inside the mother.
+If there's a pregnancy in the family, for example, tell your child that babies grow in a special place inside the mother called the uterus.
 If your child wants more details on how the baby got there or how the baby will be born, provide those details.

 Consider these examples: